TuGraph-family/OSGraph/docs/en-US/developer-manual.md

 ```

 ## 6. Contribution
 If you'd like to share your developed graph service with the community, feel free to submit a pull request to our repository.
 After the version is released, we will publish your service on our official website, enabling more open-source users to use it online.
+Reference to [Contributing](../../community/CONTRIBUTING.md) document for more details.